owais4321/Learn-Machine-Learning/readme.md

 ## What to contribute
 Following contribution can done in this project.
-1. Translate Readme into multiple languages.
+1.Update readme file for association rules how they work and what association rules have been used and thier overview 2.Update readme file for classification how it works and what classification algorithm have been used and thier overview 3.Update readme file for clustering how it works and what clustering algorithm have been used and thier overview 4.Update readme file for text classification how it works and what classification algorithm have been used and thier overview 5.Update readme file for sentiment analysis how it works and what classification algorithm have been used and thier overview 6.Translate Readme into multiple languages.
-2. Translate intstructions in jupyter notebook and comments into multiple languages.
+7. Translate intstructions in jupyter notebook and comments into multiple languages.
-3. Add more algorithm.
-4. Add Code for these and other algorithm in different languages.
+8. Add New Algorithm into classification
+9. Add new Algorithm into clustering
+10. Add new Algorithm for text classification
+11. Add new Algorithm for sentiment analysis
+12. Update readme for dataset and give description of datasets